 Please note that a disclosure is not protected if:

-- is made solely or substantially to avoid disciplinary action
+- it is made solely or substantially to avoid disciplinary action

 - primarily questions the merits of government policy